 Ultrasound therapy is a heat therapy that is used to treat soft tissue injuries.
-With the Ultrasound Therapy, a sound head is moved gently on the foot to provide high frequency sound waves.
+With the ultrasound therapy, a sound head is moved gently on the foot to provide high frequency sound waves.
 The waves vibrate deep into the tissues and create heat that draws blood into the tissues.
 The blood brings healing nutrients and begins the repair process.
-These waves
+These waves can:

 - relieve pain and inflammation